-- 4. The Borough's non-designated heritage assets include: - a) Archaeological sites, including sites holding an interest as defined in the NPPF; - b) Applicable sites within Areas of Special Character; - c) Sites with significant industrial heritage; - d) Land with historic landscape character; - e) Historic open space, parks and gardens; and - f) Assets that may be designated through a local list, produced after public consultation. - 5.
+- 4. The Borough's non-designated heritage assets include: - a.
+Archaeological sites, including sites holding an interest as defined in the NPPF; - b.
+Sites with significant industrial heritage; - c.
+Land with historic landscape character; - d.
+Historic open space, parks and gardens; and - e.
+Assets that may be designated through a local list, produced after public consultation. - 5.
 Development proposals affecting non-designated heritage assets must establish the asset's significance.
 Development must conserve or enhance those aspects that have been identified as significant and should seek to better reveal an asset's significance. - 6.
 In determining planning applications affecting non-designated assets, the effect of the proposal on the asset's significance will be taken into account.
 A balanced judgement will be taken having regard to the significance of the heritage asset and the scale of any harm or loss of significance.
 Development resulting in a total loss of significance will normally be refused.